This post has been sponsored by Pfizer Consumer Healthcare and 20th Century Fox. All thoughts and reviews are my own.

-No matter how much you try to protect your children, they will get sick.
-There are quite a few germs floating around out there and kids are not exactly the best at avoiding them.
-We sure try to avoid illness and sick days around here, but it can be hard to do when everyone at school, church, scouts, and the grocery store seem to be coughing all over everything.
+No matter how much you try to protect your children, they will inevitably get sick.
+There are quite a few germs floating around out there and kids are not the best at avoiding them.
+We try to avoid illness and sick days around here, but it can be hard to do when everyone at school, church, scouts, and the grocery store seem to be coughing all over everything.
 Yikes!
 My daughter was recently home with the flu and it was pretty rough on her.
-Okay, I admit that it was rough on me as well, but we got though it.
+Okay, I admit that it was rough on me as well, but we got through it.
 Here are a few tips for making sick days a little more bearable for your little one.

 Tips for Making Sick Days A Little Better For Your Child (and you)

 Snuggle with your child.
 I got almost nothing done during the three days that my daughter was home sick.
 It was stressing me out and I found myself getting frustrated with her.
 I finally had to admit that these were simply going to be unproductive days.
 Once I realized that, I spent more time sitting or laying with my daughter.
 This made her feel better and helped her rest.

 Offer a variety of tasty liquids.
 Our pediatrician suggested that we give my daughter drinks with electrolytes.
 I was just going to grab our usual product, but instead I opted for a different brand with a larger variety of flavors.
 I bought about 6 different flavors and she spent the next few days getting excited about which flavor she was getting next.
 It sounds a little silly to an adult, but it sure made her day and gave her something to look forward to.